Ddnirvana/Ddnirvana.github.io-archive/README.markdown

 For the 1st time building, try prepare dependeices:

 	bundle install
-	mkdir -p _deploy # the script is not smart-enough to create the _deploy dir automatically
+	git clone git@github.com:Ddnirvana/Ddnirvana.github.io.git _deploy # the script is not smart-enough to create the _deploy dir automatically

 Now build: